efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 ---

-#### CA vs Burn 40-60 Burn
+#### CA vs Burn 40-60

 ##### **How to Play the Matchup:**
 + **When playing against burn, hold back on summoning Dakini.**
 + Your best monster is usually Benten; her attack is higher than swordswoman, and if swordswoman dies to a Benten, she deals 1600 damage to your opponent.
 + Idaten is also an acceptable but not as effective as Benten.
 + Dakini should be reserved for tributing a {Lava Golem} and/or removing any large tokens that were spawned from {The Golden Apples}.
-+ If they activate massivemorph on Dakini and crash with swordswoman, you will take 3900 points of damage.
++ If they activate {Massivemorph} on Dakini and crash with Swordswoman, you will take 3900 points of damage.
 Keep this in mind any time you are tempted to summon Dakini.

 ##### **Effective Techs for this Matchup:**
 + {Forbidden Chalice}: Chalice negates a monster’s effect, so if your opponent tries to crash with swordswoman, you can flip the OTK.
 Chalice is arguably your best option when taking into account other matchups.